Mariatta/pep_cookiecutter/README.rst

 The unofficial way to start authoring your own PEP (Python Enhancement Proposal)

-To official way to author a PEP for real is described in PEP 1.
+The official way to author a PEP for real is described in PEP 1.

 This is a side project for myself and I don't expect anyone using it other than for entertainment purpose.